cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 </td>
 <td>
    <p>AdditionalCommandArgs represents additional arguments that can be appended
-to the 'barman-cloud-backup' command during execution.
+to the 'barman-cloud-backup' command-line invocation.
 These arguments provide flexibility to customize the backup process further according to specific requirements or configurations.</p>
-<p>These arguments are passed directly to the 'barman-cloud-backup' command
-as supplementary options, allowing users to extend the functionality or tailor the backup process as needed.</p>
 <p>Example:
-In a scenario where specialized backup options are required, such as setting a specific timeout or defining custom behavior, users can utilize this field to specify additional command arguments.</p>
+In a scenario where specialized backup options are required, such as setting a specific timeout or defining custom behavior, users can use this field to specify additional command arguments.</p>
 <p>Note:
-It's essential to ensure that the provided arguments are valid and supported by the 'barman-cloud-backup' command to avoid potential errors or unintended behavior during execution.</p>
+It's essential to ensure that the provided arguments are valid and supported by the 'barman-cloud-backup' command, to avoid potential errors or unintended behavior during execution.</p>
 </td>
 </tr>